 Step 1: Complete the Project Design

-The project developer begins with a schematic design (typically 35% of the design) that includes the size and type of the major system components and the connections between components.
-Most of the review effort for appropriation projects, which is the procurement option where design review most often occurs, is focused on the schematic design.
-Subsequent design phases (e.g., 50%, 75%, 95%) only develop the systems identified in the schematic design.
-Therefore, major changes after this early phase of design are unlikely to be considered.
-The commissioning agent typically aids in the design review as well as develops protocols by which the system performance will be evaluated in step 3.
+Once selected, the project developer begins with a schematic design (typically 35% of the design) that includes the size and type of the major system components and the connections between components.
+Within appropriation projects, the procurement option where design review most often occurs, most of the review effort takes place during the schematic design phase.
+Subsequent design phases (e.g., 50%, 75%, 95%) only develop the systems previously identified in the schematic design.
+Major changes after this early phase of design are unlikely to be considered.
+The commissioning agent typically aids in the schematic design review and develops protocols by which system performance will be evaluated in step 3.

-- Include industry considerations raised in RFP process
+- Include industry considerations raised in the RFP process

 - Consider factors added during contract negotiations